 FOR IMMEDIATE RELEASE

-Salonnière Susana Mayer, Ph.D. is Philadelphia’s best-known sexologist and a specialist in challenges of the libido.
-She champions an Ageless Sex Lifeä, educating her clients on typical lifespan sexuality changes.
-She lends her voice to the Salon by offering relevant studies, theories and facts to support some of the discussions that arise in the Salon.
+Creator of this event, Dr. Susana is Philadelphia’s best-known sexologist.
+She lends her voice to the Salon by offering relevant information to support the discussions that arise in the Salon/blog.

-The following responses were taken from an anonymous questionnaire given to Salon attendees.
-They were asked what they liked most about the event:
+Anonymous responses from participants who were asked what they liked most about the event: